secretkeylabs/wallet-connect/webapp/README.md

     setChain(undefined);
     ```

-    Prior connecting our app with the wallet, we need to know a couple of things:
+    Prior to connecting our app with the wallet, we need to know a couple of things:
     - what are the supported methods?
     - what are the supported events?
     - what are the supported chains?